Anti-VEGF Injections (Intravitreal Injections)

 Key Takeaways

-- Can preserve and often improve vision
+- Can preserve vision and sometimes improve it, especially when started early

 How Anti-VEGF Works